-To help rebrand Greenpeace USA for the future, Echo and the Greenpeace USA team’s early discovery centered around visual storytelling and creating a new narrative arc for the organization, especially one that avoided the text-heavy presentation of their old site.
+To help rebrand Greenpeace USA for the future, our team’s early discovery centered around visual storytelling and creating a new narrative arc for the organization, especially one that avoided the text-heavy presentation of their old site.
 Because of the aggressive timeline and limited resources for the project, our teams determined that a one-day “content and UX boot camp” to define the vision for the site and strategic approach would be the best setting for a complete re-envisioning about how Greenpeace reaches its U.S. audiences online.

 Responsive User Interface & Interaction Design

 Greenpeace USA had a high volume of organically grown content that was very nuanced in nature, communicated programmatically, was technical, dense with text, and lacked a central narrative arc.
 We led Greenpeace USA through a complete online brand and content overhaul, which became the foundation of the new site experience.

 Delivering modern visual design

 The visual aesthetic of Greenpeace.org/usa was plain and outdated, and did little to drive the kind of engagement Greenpeace easily inspires in the field.
 We created a new, open, and modern visual aesthetic that emphasized and drew from Greenpeace’s stunning photography, giving it the feel of both a publication and a gallery.

 Instilling a sense of purpose

 The site was passive, and did not convey the sense of energy that Greenpeace supporters, volunteers, and staff feel.
 Through user journey modeling, our teams determined the needs, motivations, and pathways through the site that would lead to increased user engagement and conversion.